python/cpython/Doc/library/urllib.rst

 .. function:: getproxies()

    This helper function returns a dictionary of scheme to proxy server URL mappings.
-It scans the environment for variables named ``<scheme>_proxy`` for all operating systems first, and when it cannot find it, looks for proxy information from Mac OSX System Configuration for Mac OS X and Windows Systems Registry for Windows.
+It scans the environment for variables named ``<scheme>_proxy``, in case insensitive way, for all operating systems first, and when it cannot find it, looks for proxy information from Mac OSX System Configuration for Mac OS X and Windows Systems Registry for Windows.

 URL Opener objects